hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 * `<module-prefix-identifier>:<identifier>`
 {{</md>}}

-Qualified identifier syntax has an additional identifier (module-prefix) at the beginning of the identifier to indicate the module that is being referred to.
-It must be the same as the module-prefix specified in an import declaration in the same source file.
-To separate the module-prefix and the identifier, there is a colon `:`, and there should not be any whitespace between them.
+Qualified identifier syntax includes an additional identifier (module-prefix) at the start to indicate the referenced module.
+It must match the module-prefix in an import declaration within the same source file.
+A colon : separates the module-prefix and identifier, with no whitespace in between.

 {{<balcode "1 2 3 7 10 13">}}
 import ballerina/http;